Afostyrio/BrickOP/README.md

   - Press enter and let it run.
   - There will be a `.txt` file with the results.

 I hope someone finds this useful enough to keep updating it.
-It maybe later include some other useful stuff to solve high school boring homeworks like equation systems and such.
+It'll maybe later include some other useful stuff to solve high school boring homeworks like equation systems and such.
 You know what?
 That sounds pretty good, let future me decide.